maurolepore/tidy-ds/R/intros.md

 #> /home/rstudio/tidy-ds/data/by-continent/oceania.csv
 ```

-## Drive
+## Iteration purrr

-### Introduction to iteration with purrr

-  - Split a data frame by groups.
+This section shows how to iterate with purrr:

-  - Apply a function to each element of a list or atomic vector
+  - Apply a function to each element of a list.
   - Iterate over multiple inputs simultaneously.
   - Apply a function called primarily for its side effect.
   - Specify the expected output with specialized, `map_*()` functions.